hoylemd/unholy/README.md

 http://asciinema.org/a/8196

-If you're familiar with ansible, all you need to do is edit the vars.yml file, check all of the roles to see if they're configured to your liking, make an inventory file and run `ansible-playbook -i inventory main.yml`.
+If you're familiar with ansible, all you need to do is edit the vars.yml file, check all of the roles to see if they're configured to your liking, make an inventory file and run ansible.

-If you've never used ansible, here are some basic instructions:
+A script is provided that handles running ansible for you.

+Here's a basic example:

     # install ansible
     sudo pip install ansible  # people tend to bitch about pip. you can use apt or brew too.
-    # add your server to an inventory file
-    nano unholy
-    ansible-playbook -i unholy --ask-sudo-pass -u your_user main.yml
+    ./unholy user@host.com

 Testing
 -------